Skip to content

 }//class

-// Class responsible for reading the text lines sent to the server
+// class responsible for reading text lines sent to the server

-// via a TCP client passed to the constructor
+// via a tcp client passed to the builder

 public void run(){